coop152/obsidian-vaults/Year 3/Algorithms and Complexity/Union-Find.md

 ```

 Assertion: Performing a sequence of $m$ union and find operations on this implementation, starting with $n$ singleton sets, will take $O(n+m\log{n})$ time.
-Proof: There are at most
+Proof: There are at most $O(n)$ union operations, each running in constant time, so the time for the union operations is O(n).